ieiei/ianvei/rust-for-rustaceans/3 DESIGNING INTERFACES.md

 To mitigate issues like this, it’s often best to wrap foreign types using the newtype pattern, and then expose only the parts of the foreign type that you think are useful.
 In many cases, you can avoid the newtype wrap- per altogether by using impl Trait to provide only the very minimal contract to the caller.
 By promising less, you make fewer changes breaking.

-**THE SEMVER TRICK**
+> **THE SEMVER TRICK**

-The itercrate example may have rubbed you the wrong way .
+> The itercrate example may have rubbed you the wrong way .
 If the Empty type did not change, then why does the compiler not allow anything that uses it to keep working, regardless of whether the code is using version 1 .0 or 2 .0 of it?
 The answer is  .  .  . complicated .
 It boils down to the fact that the Rust compiler does not assume that just because two types have the same fields, they are the same .
 To take a simple example of this, imagine that itercrate 2 .0 added a #[derive(Copy)] for Empty .
 Now, the type suddenly has different move seman- tics depending on whether you are using 1 .0 or 2 .0!
 And code written with one in mind won’t work with the other .

-This problem tends to crop up in large, widely used libraries, where over time, breaking changes are likely to have to happen somewhere in the crate .
+> This problem tends to crop up in large, widely used libraries, where over time, breaking changes are likely to have to happen somewhere in the crate .
 Unfortunately, semantic versioning happens at the crate level, not the type level, so a breaking change anywhere is a breaking change everywhere .

-But all is not lost .
+> But all is not lost .
 A few years ago, David Tolnay (the author of serde, among a vast number of other Rust contributions) came up with a neat trick to handle exactly this kind of situation .
 He called it “the semver trick .”
 The idea is simple: if some type T stays the same across a breaking change (from 1 .0 to 2 .0, say), then after releasing 2 .0, you can release a new 1 .0 minor version that depends on 2 .0 and replaces T with a re-export of T from 2 .0 .

-By doing this, you’re ensuring that there is in fact only a single type T across both major versions .
+> By doing this, you’re ensuring that there is in fact only a single type T across both major versions .
 This, in turn, means that any crate that depends on 1 .0 will be able to use a T from 2 .0, and vice versa .
 And because this happens only for types you explicitly opt into with this trick, changes that were in fact breaking will continue to be .

 **Auto-Traits**

 Rust has a handful of traits that are automatically implemented for every type depending on what that type contains.
-The most relevant of these for this discussion are Send and Sync, though the Unpin, Sized, and UnwindSafe
+The most relevant of these for this discussion are Send and Sync, though the Unpin, Sized, and UnwindSafe traits have similar issues.

-**54** Chapter 3

-traits have similar issues.
 By their very nature, these add a hidden promise made by nearly every type in your interface.
 These traits even propagate through otherwise type-erased types like impl Trait.

 Implementations for these traits are (generally) automatically added by the compiler, but that also means that they are *not* automatically added if they no longer apply.
 So, if you have a public type A that contains a private type B, and you change B so that it is no longer Send, then A is now *also* not Send.
 That is a breaking change!